muratk5n/thirdwave/en/2021/12/eat-yourself-slim-montignac.md

 Most [starchy] foods are bad carbohydrates and some need to be completely excluded from your diet.
 The number one starchy food is the potato.
-You nay be interested to know that when the potato was brought back from the New World by explorers in 540, the French firmly rejected it, considering this root vegetable fit only for pigs.
+You may be interested to know that when the potato was brought back from the New World by explorers in 540, the French firmly rejected it, considering this root vegetable fit only for pigs.
 They thought it so unpleasant they refused to eat it, unlike some